tayrp/poketcg-site/README.md

+# Please note I do want to make my *own* website for this project, Though I have paused everything with this project for this current time.
 # Discord Bot Landing Page Template
 Just a simple landing page for your discord bot with animations, works with different devices and easy to modify